 5. Use cycling technology to your advantage

 There are some great cycling fitness apps available to help you stay focused on your goals.
 You can track your progress, share with friends, easily see your achievements and improvements.
 This can be a great reminder of how well you’re doing when it might feel otherwise.
 Use apps as your personal cheerleader!

 6. Keep a food diary

 You can cycle all you want but if your diet isn’t up to scratch, it will be an uphill struggle.
 Literally.
-It’s really easy to be unaware of how many calories we’re consuming during a day and never more so than now when we’re spending more time at home.
-Keeping a food diary can help you keep on top of exactly what you’re eating and when.
-Perhaps you’re eating a lot at the end of the day when your body is struggling to digest it for example?
+It’s easy to be unaware of how many calories we’re consuming during a day, so keeping a food diary can help you keep on top of your nutrition.
+Perhaps you’re eating a lot at the end of the day when your body is struggling to digest it?
 A food diary will give you a lot more awareness of what’s really going on so that you can make some helpful adjustments.